What Tax Considerations Should I Be Aware of During a High Net Worth Divorce?

 Divorce can be complicated no matter how much money you have, but there are particular challenges when you and your spouse have a high net worth.
 One of the most important elements to think about might be the tax considerations that have to be made when splitting up a large amount of marital assets.
-An experienced Tazewell County high net worth divorce lawyer from our firm can tell you what to expect.
+An experienced Peoria County high net worth divorce lawyer from our firm can tell you what to expect.

 Will Splitting Up Marital Assets Result in a Tax Bill?